International Travel Policies

 Group Travel Policies

-The Risk Management Forms for International Group Travel, returned to and retained by the Office of Global Affairs, are available in International Non-Credit Group Travel Forms_AY1314.
+Risk Management Forms for International Group Travel are returned to and retained by the Office of Global Affairs.
+Group travel is subject to review by the Office of Risk Management.
+Contact the Office of Global Affairs for the International Non-Credit Group Travel Forms_AY1516.

 Please allow a minimum of thirty (30) days prior to departure to complete necessary paperwork.